-So you took the plunge and decided to give Kodi a whirl.
-And why not?
+So much of our media is digital these days, whether it be music or movies.
+With so many devices, how do we access our media as we stay on the go?
+Enter Kodi.
 The popular open-source media center is a fantastic way to organize and play virtually all of your collected media, and the available add-ons give you access to hundreds of web-based resources for streaming media.
-But now you find yourself wondering how to keep your new media best friend up to date so you don’t miss out on new features and security patches.
+But now you find yourself wondering how to keep your new media player up-to-date so you don’t miss out on new features and security patches.
 Fear not, we have you covered.
 Here’s how to update Kodi on all of your devices.

 Use the Microsoft Store